CodeChain-io/codechain/spec/Merkle-Trie.md

-CodeChain uses Merkle Trie to hold the states with authentication.
+CodeChain uses a Merkle Trie to hold the states with authentication.
-It's a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree), so the nodes have [cryptographic hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function) to check the integrity.
+It's a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree), so the nodes have [cryptographic hashes](https://en.wikipedia.org/wiki/Cryptographic_hash_function) to check the integrity.
 The hash of the root is used to label the tree.

 ## Interface
 ### insert(key, value)